-- Experience.
+- Experience and expertise.
 The Allergic Diseases Research Laboratory at Mayo Clinic has spent decades researching the immune system and exploring the causes of asthma, with the goal of developing new treatments and eventually finding a cure.

 - Cutting-edge medicine.
 Mayo Clinic doctors and researchers continually develop and test new treatments for asthma.
 Your doctor will discuss clinical trials or experimental treatments that may be appropriate for you.

-- A team approach.
+- A multidisciplinary team of specialized experts, collaborating on your care.
 Mayo Clinic doctors from several medical specialties work together to provide you with the best care possible, tailored to your needs.
 Your team may include specialists in allergic diseases, pulmonary and critical care medicine, ear, nose and throat medicine (otorhinolaryngology), and other specialties as needed.

 Mayo Clinic in Rochester, Minn., ranks No. 1 for respiratory disorders in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Scottsdale, Ariz. is ranked among the Best Hospitals for respiratory disorders by U.S. News & World Report.
-Mayo Clinic in Jacksonville, Fla., is ranked high performing for respiratory disorders by U.S. News & World Report.
+Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for respiratory disorders by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for respiratory disorders.

 - Expert panel report 3 (EPR-3): Guidelines for the diagnosis and management of asthma.
 Bethesda, Md.: National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/guidelines/asthma/.
 Accessed Sept.
 13, 2013.